davidoffalex/Stable-Diffusion-Formal-Verifier/README.md

 2. requests

 ## Other
-You will need to replace the dirctory path to your API key for imageanalyzer.py and determineviolations.py.
+You will need to replace the directory path to your API key for imageanalyzer.py and determineviolations.py.